divyam02/movie-oracle/README.md

 3. Matrix Factorization with Stochastic Gradient Descent
 4. Online Learning for Rapid Recommendations

-Web application available on Heroku at this link: https://movie-oracle.herokuapp.com/movies For usage, refer to the `Usage` section below.
+`Flask` based web application available on Heroku at this link: https://movie-oracle.herokuapp.com/movies For usage, refer to the `Usage` section below.

 # Approach